 - Weekend trips away can include bungee jumping, canopy tours and shark cage diving

 When you send an email to us to enquire about joining this volunteer programme we will reply with a detailed information pack.
 This includes further information about living conditions, off time over weekends, transfers between the airport and the reserve etc.

 There are no set arrival/departure dates for this project, but please note all arrivals are scheduled on Mondays.
 Departure days can be Fridays, Saturdays or Mondays (please note: no Sundays).
 Volunteers are required to sign an indemnity form acknowledging and accepting the consequences of working in close contact with wild animals.
 Applicants must be 17 years of age or older.
 The minimum time period for a booking is a two week placement and the maximum period is 12 weeks.

-Please note that our activities are based on a minimum stay of four weeks.
+Please note that our activities are based on a stay of four weeks.
 Although many of the activities listed below may take place in two to three week placements, not all are guaranteed.
 So the longer your stay, the more in depth your experience.

 Arrangements will be made by Kariega staff to collect incoming volunteers from Port Elizabeth Airport.
 Kariega is approximately 140 kms (two hours drive) from Port Elizabeth.
 Volunteers are to pay for the transfer to and from the airport themselves.